willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch12-watchpost-whispers/content.md

 The Westwall training yard wore early evening like a mantle; shadows stretched long while Thorne watched a knot of recruits work their forms.
-Sarge's bark cracked across the yard.
+Tomaq's bark cracked across the yard.
 "Again!
 Faster!
 You move like a pregnant owlbear!
 Commander Thornwake wouldn't hesitate—why are you?"

 Thorne paced beside him, tempering the edge.
-"They're adapting, Sarge.
+"They're adapting, Tomaq.
 Not everyone has our experience—or Vera's bow-hand."

 "Hmph.
-Instincts," Sarge muttered, though a reluctant humor tugged at his mouth.
+Instincts," Tomaq muttered, though a reluctant humor tugged at his mouth.
 "Give me a shield wall any day.
 Still—the dwarf's got a way with timber.
 And the halfling's teas... wonders for a bruised ego after a spar."

 Behind them a Watchman whispered to another, awe threading the words.
 "Heard the Commander can make a man's shadow fight him.
 Best not to cross her."